 Each year, AFS volunteers connect with schools that are new to hosting exchange students.

 Ideally, volunteers in the local area would have had a chance to begin building a relationship with a school by listening to their needs and offering AFS services to support them before asking them to host a student.
 However, if there is a fully-screened family that is ready to host a student and this is the first contact with the school, it will be important to both offer to assist AND ask about hosting at the same time which can be a tricky balance.
-Do your best to ensure that the school doesn’t feel like we are just coming to them to ask for them to host our students as we both need and want that relationship to be viewed as mutually-beneficial and not just as a transaction where the school agrees to host our student.
+Do your best to ensure that the school doesn’t feel like we are just coming to them to ask for them to host our students as we both need and want that relationship to be viewed as mutually beneficial and not just as a transaction where the school agrees to host our student.

 Try some of these tips when contacting schools for the first time about hosting an AFS exchange student:

-- Before connecting with a new school, try to find and read-through any policies the school and school district have on exchange students.
+- Before connecting with a new school, try to find and read through any policies the school and school district have on exchange students.
 You can often find these by Googling the name of the school district and the phrase “exchange student policy.”
 Sometimes the decision makers aren’t familiar with the policies or have forgotten about their official policy.
 This can sometimes work in your favor!
 For more in-depth training on how to research school policies, you can read this article with an accompanying webinar, “Research before You Write (or Call)”.

 - When connecting with schools about accepting an AFS exchange student, a good practice is to call the high school main office first to ask who the correct contact person might be in reviewing the acceptance of exchange students.
-Always send a thank you note and follow-up email that includes the school and district leadership (principal and superintendent) if the main contact is a different individual.
+Always send a thank you note and follow-up email that includes the school and district leadership (principal and superintendent) if the main contact is a different individual. *We encourage you to update this information in Global Link if it is not accurate.
+School Outreach Volunteers (AFS School Representatives & School Outreach Coordinators) have access to update all school data in in the School Description section of Global Link.*

 - Ask “what are the steps to enroll this student?” or “what are your school district’s policies on accepting exchange students?”
-This approach will help establish that AFS is mindful that policies vary from district to district, and it could also help to ensure that an AFS student will be accepted enrolled if the district policies are supportive of exchange students.
+This approach will help establish that AFS is mindful that policies vary from district to district, and it could also help to ensure that an AFS student will be accepted and enrolled if the district policies are supportive of exchange students.

 - If you are asking the school to accept a Sponsored Programs student (CBYX, FLEX, or YES), consider sharing this letter with school administrators.
 This letter was provided by the US Department of State and provides some context about Sponsored Programs students.